Max Florence: Prohibition and beyond

 With Prohibition starting after the passage of the 18th Amendment Florence began to look at bootlegging.
 He began to manufacture his own liquor at his home in Farmington, UT and was known for making the highest quality booze in the state.
 Florence moved to Farmington, UT in 1920 to a large house surrounded by a cherry farm.
 His nephew Harry Florence joined him around 1924 to assist in the bootlegging and make some easy money.

 In June 1926 Florence's cherry farm in Farmington was raided by a prohibition officer over a complaint filed by the Mayor of Farmington, Gardiner.
 Florence's wife was also charged over the alleged quantity of liquor found at the home.

 Again in July 1928 Florence was arrested for possession of alcohol and in November he was found guilty of being a persistent violator.

 In September 1930 Florence was again raided by prohibition officers and had 3-½ gallons of wine and 13-½ pints of whiskey confiscated.
 It is unknown if charges had been pressed.

 In March 1932 the Utah Supreme Court ordered a new trial over a July 1928 possession of alcohol charge.
 The case had been initiated by the Salt Lake City court for a crime occurring in Davis County.

 Florence raised two children, his wife's daughter Ruth and her son Bernard.

 He died from general carcinomatosis (carcinosis), having suffered for 6 months.
 The contributory illness being advanced chronic myocarditis which he suffered for 4 years.
-He died on November 26, 1932 at 6am.
-He buried November 28, 1932 in the B'nai Israel Cemetery.
+He died on November 26, 1932, at 6 am.
+He buried November 28, 1932, in the B'nai Israel Cemetery.